coffee2code/text-replace/readme.txt

 By default, yes.
 There is a setting you can change so that only the first occurrence of the term in the post gets replaced.
 Or if you are a coder, you can use the 'c2c_text_replace_once' filter (see Hooks section).

+= Does this plugin explicitly support any third-party plugins? =

+Yes.
+While this plugin is compatible with many other plugins that modify post and widget text, this plugin has explicit built-in support for Advanced Custom Fields and Elementor, which provide additional content areas.
+This plugin provides hooks that can be used to enable compatibility with other plugins and themes.

 = Does this plugin include unit tests? =

 Yes.